Connect with us

 I grew a mustache.

 Not just any mustache.
 Far from being a peach-fuzz teenager, I had stubble like a gorilla.
-So that mustache was as full and black as Tom Selleck’s.
+So that mustache was as full and bold as Tom Selleck’s.
 Sadly, it lacked even one iota of his legendary sex-appeal and instead was closer to Weird Al Yankovic.
 Whatever badassery the earing provided was instantly nullified.

 I figured the thing gave me an illusion of looking older and as such, more mature.
 Instead I looked like a budget porn star.
 I keep destroying pictures as they surface from that time period, but like cockroaches I just can’t seem to eliminate the source.